iexela/angular-wform/ROADMAP.md

 1.3.
 Think about typings of validators
 1.4.
 Think do we really need to type options
 1.5.
 Check that extra fields are validated
+1.6.
+Take into account value passed into control
 3. Implement tests for controls to test changing of vnode types
 7. Think how to simplify patch implementation
 9. Write real-world sample